Cohen admits to stealing and other takeaways from day 19 of Trump’s trial

 The prosecution also asked Cohen to reflect upon what speaking out against Trump has cost him.

-“My entire life has been turned upside down as a direct result,” Cohen responded, citing a decline in his family’s well-being as well as his professional prospects.
+“My entire life has been turned upside down as a direct result,” Cohen responded, citing a decline in his family’s wellbeing as well as his professional prospects.

 “I lost my law license, my businesses, my financial security, which I was fortunately enough early to have been able to obtain.”